 Why might I need a fixed bridge?

-There are certain events that could lead to you having a tooth extracted.
-When this happens, it is important to replace the tooth as quickly as possible.
-What you might not be aware of is that every tooth in your mouth serves a purpose – and when that tooth is removed, the jaw and tissue that held it in place can begin to degrade and waste away.
+Certain events could lead to you having a tooth extracted.
+It is important to replace the tooth as quickly as possible when this happens.
+You might not be aware that every tooth in your mouth serves a purpose – and when that tooth is removed, the jaw and tissue that held it in place can begin to degrade and waste away.

 How long does a fixed bridge last?

 A fixed bridge can last quite a bit of time.
 If you take care of the bridge and your crowns, then you can expect the bridge to last for at least a decade.
 That means that you don’t have to worry about replacing the bridge often – instead, you can enjoy the benefits that a fixed bridge offers and focus on living your life.
 Remember to brush and floss regularly and ask us if you have any concerns or questions about how to keep your dental bridge clean and strong.

 Advantages of a fixed bridge

 Fixed bridges offer patients several advantages, including: